Search Work Items

 - Search within apps

-You can search with a single click or keyboard shortcut on any page in Rally to find work items.
-Simply press the forward slash on your keyboard or click the Search icon at the upper-right corner of any page in Rally and start typing your search criteria.
+You can search with a single click or keyboard shortcut on any page in CA Agile Central to find work items.
+Simply press the forward slash on your keyboard or click the Search icon at the upper-right corner of any page in CA Agile Central and start typing your search criteria.
 Press Enter on your keyboard to view search results.

 When you enter the full FormattedID of a work item in the global search field, you will be taken directly to the work item's detail page: